Aliases for MCOLN2 Gene

 GeneCards Summary for MCOLN2 Gene

 MCOLN2 (Mucolipin 2) is a Protein Coding gene.
-Among its related pathways are TRP channels and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with MCOLN2 include Mucolipidosis and Mucolipidosis Iv.
+Among its related pathways are Calcium signaling pathway and TRP channels.
 An important paralog of this gene is MCOLN3.

 Nonselective cation channel probably playing a role in the regulation of membrane trafficking events.
 Acts as Ca(2+)-permeable cation channel with inwardly rectifying activity (PubMed:19940139, PubMed:19885840).
 May activate ARF6 and be involved in the trafficking of GPI-anchored cargo proteins to the cell surface via the ARF6-regulated recycling pathway (PubMed:17662026).
 May play a role in immune processes.
 In adaptive immunity, TRPML2 and TRPML1 may play redundant roles in the function of the specialized lysosomes of B cells (By similarity).
 In the innate immune response, may play a role in the regulation of chemokine secretion and macrophage migration (By similarity).
 Through a possible and probably tissue-specific heteromerization with MCOLN1 may be at least in part involved in many lysosome-dependent cellular events (PubMed:19885840).